- Conductor of Choir of the West, Choral Union, and University Singers

 - Choral Conducting

-Director of Choral Studies; Director of Choir of the West, Choral Union; Teaches Choral Conducting I – IV, Director of the Choral Invitational
+Director of Choral Studies; Conductor of Choir of the West, University Singers, and Choral Union; Teaches Choral Conducting I – III, Director of the Choral Invitational

 - “Outstanding Conductor” at the 2014 Florence International Choir Festival